Code-Institute-Submissions/Searchepreneurs/pages/App_Information.md

 This app will contain the templates for:
 * The index (home) page
-* The 'about/contact' page
+* The 'Privacy Policy' page
-* Any other 'frontend-heavy' pages